Child actor

 A child actor or child actress is a child acting on stage, television or in movies.
 An adult who began their acting career as a child may also be called a child actor or a "former child actor".
 Closely associated terms include teenage actor or teen actor, which refer to an actor who gained popularity as a teenager.

 Many child actors find themselves struggling to adapt as they become adults, mainly due to typecasting.
-Macaulay Culkin and Lindsay Lohan are two particularly famous child actors who eventually experienced much difficulty with the fame they acquired at an early age.
-Some child actors have successful acting careers as adults; for example Mickey Rooney, Elizabeth Taylor, Jodie Foster, Christian Bale, Drew Barrymore, Saoirse Ronan.
-Other child actors have gone on to successful careers in other fields, including director Ron Howard, politicians Lech and Jarosław Kaczyński, James Jebbia, and singer Jenny Lewis.
+For example, several of the popular Our Gang kids of the 1920s and 1930s, including Mickey Daniels, George "Spanky" McFarland, and Carl "Alfalfa" Switzer, struggled as adults and never achieved sustained adult acting careers.
+Macaulay Culkin and Lindsay Lohan are two more recent child actors who eventually experienced much difficulty with the fame they acquired at an early age.

+A relatively small number of child actors have gone on to successful acting careers as adults; for example Mickey Rooney, Jackie Cooper, Elizabeth Taylor, Robert Blake, Dean Stockwell, Jodie Foster, Diane Lane, Christian Bale, Drew Barrymore, Saoirse Ronan and Natalie Portman.
+Other child actors have gone on to successful careers in other fields, including ambassador Shirley Temple, director Ron Howard, politicians Lech and Jarosław Kaczyński, James Jebbia, and singer Jenny Lewis.

 Regulation

 In the United States, the activities of child actors are regulated by the governing labor union, if any, and state laws.
+Due to high propensity of filming in California, the state requires professionals who work with child performers to obtain a Child Performer Services Permit and are required to register with the State Department of Industrial Relations.
 Some projects film in distant locations specifically to evade regulations intended to protect the child.
 Longer work hours or risky stunts prohibited by California, for example, might be permitted to a project filming in British Columbia.
-US federal law "specifically exempted minors working in the entertainment business from all provisions of the child labor Laws."
+US federal law "specifically exempted minors working in the entertainment business from all provisions of the child labor laws."
 Any regulation of child actors is governed by disparate state laws.